kentdaitken/Open-Government/Why Open Matters.md

 Less waste, more productivity, less stress, better lives.

-But, #1 and #3 are trickier reasons, and we don't have a repeatable methodology for #2.
+But we don't have a repeatable methodology for gauging social and commercial value in new contexts.
+And, #1 and #3 are altogether trickier reasons to pin down.

 I'd rather someone else frame up a section on certain kinds of transparency (like the [International Aid Transparency Initiative](http://www.aidtransparency.net/), or corporate transparency.